Giving Societies and Circles

-Donors to the AKPsi Foundation are recognized in both annual giving clubs and lifetime giving circles.
+Donors to the AKPsi Foundation are recognized in both annual giving societies and lifetime giving circles.

 Donors making gifts to the general fund, to be used where the need is greatest, are recognized through annual fund giving societies.
 These gifts are made between July 1 and June 30 each year.
 Donors are also recognized for their lifetime giving through our lifetime giving circles.